STAT184-Spring2024-Sec001/Final_Project_Master_Xinyue/README.md

-# Stat 184 - Xinyue Wang (Fall 2023) Final Project
+# Stat 184 - Xinyue Wang (Spring 2024) Final Project

 This repo will serve as the template file for the course project.
 Further, this README file will contain the project specifications (details), check points, and the list of learning outcomes being assessed.
 Be sure to read through all portions of the README carefully.